Open 4Culture

 Learn about what will be required if you are awarded a grant, and about the process for appeal of a 4Culture decision.

-Applications are due at least 2 months before the date of the project or event.
-For example, if your event is on June 1, you must submit by April 1.
+- Applications must be submitted at least 3 months before the project or event.
+For example, if your event is August 1, you must submit by May 1.